Baptism: What is this about?

 - You never get a second chance to make a great first impression.
 The First Impression teams love creating welcoming environments for every guest at Pin Oaks.
 From greeting people in the parking lot to serving a great cup of coffee this team is made up of the first people our guests will likely meet on a Sunday.
 Email Greg Gillespie for more information.

 - From operating cameras and sound to trouble-shooting computer issues, the Creative and Technical Arts teams use their skills in media production and technology to keep Pin Oaks worshiping without distraction.
 You may also have talents in singing or playing an instrument and want to join the other members who are helping lead our weekend service in music.
-Email Patricia Elliott for more information.
+Email Joseph Painter for more information.

 - Children’s Ministry teams exist to unveil God’s love to the children and families of Pin Oaks Christian Fellowship.
 Volunteers serve on Sunday mornings with infants to 5th graders, or during the week by following up with first time guests.
 Email Heather Surdukan for more information.

 - This ministry is for volunteers who have a heart to see High School and Middle School students grow and fall in love with Jesus daily.
-Student Ministry teams serve during the Wednesday night student gathering, Lighthouse.
-For more information about how you can plug in to Student Ministry email Marcus Elliott.
+Student Ministry teams serve during the Wednesday night student gathering, Rooted.
+For more information about how you can plug in to Student Ministry email Matt Tucker.

 - Home Groups that are sermon based, book based, or video based all need leaders.
 It is the place where people truly connect with each other and the instructions we find in the Bible.
 We consider group ministry to be critical to our overall mission of helping people know Christ more deeply.
 Our groups are widely varied between small groups for couples, younger and older groups, mixed generation groups, men’s groups, and women’s Bible study.
 To volunteer please email Pastor Phil.